stelzinga/MF/Management_Framework.md

 - Roles & Responsibilities
 - Casting
 - Funding

-Note that Organising does not focus on the actual individuals i.e. the person(s) filling in a Role.
-Such allocation is done in Leading.

 ### Activities
 An Activity is essentially a container of Objectives that work towards delivering one or more Services that are similar and/or related.
 Often this means that an Activity is framed by one or more Activity-specific Sub-Goals.
 Activities can roll up into other Activities, called regrouping or grouping of Activities.
 Grouping of Activities also includes the assessment of whether certain Activities should be outsourced outside of, or internally within the Venture, through Suppliers.
 Activities are linked to Groups, see below.

-There are as many Activities required to fulfill the Operations.
+There are many Activities required to fulfill the Operations.
 Each such Activity can have many aspects:
 - Output: the Services being delivered (internal to other Activities or external to Clients).
 - Clients: the receiver of the Services: other Groups within the Venture or Clients.
 - Group: the Group that performs the Activity.
 - Assets: the Assets necessary to perform the Activity.
 - Supplier: Suppliers providing input to the Activity.

-Sometimes an Activity is transverse, i.e., it provides an output relevant to many other Activities.
+Sometimes an Activity is transverse, i.e., it provides an o Output relevant to many other Activities.

 ### Groups
 Once relevant Activities have been identified, Staff performing the same Activity can be identified and grouped.
 Note the use of *relevant*: It is possible to break work down in many different Activities but it has to be relevant to the Planning.
-The *Grouping of Staff* working for the purpose of a specific Activity results in Groups and different names exists for them: teams, department, etc.
-Groups can roll up into other Groups which is called regrouping e.g., several Teams can be part of a Division etc. The total structure of all Groups is called the Organisation of the Venture and the relation between them is reflected in an *Organisation Chart* or *Org Chart*.
+The *Grouping of Staff* for the purpose of a specific Activity results in Groups and different names exists for them: teams, department, etc. Groups can roll up into other Groups which is called regrouping e.g., several Teams can be part of a Division etc. The total structure of all Groups is called the Organisation of the Venture and the relation between them is reflected in an *Organisation Chart* or *Org Chart*.
 Groups permeate all Management Functions and as such are an important deliverable.

 For each Group the following aspects can be relevant:
 - Activity: the Activity or Activities performed by the Group.
 - Skills: the type of Skills required for a Group
 - Manager: the name of the Manager for the Group, the person ultimately accountable for the performance of the Activity associated to the Group.

 In most cases an Activity equals the Group associated to it.
-In other words, the Activity is determined by the existence of a Group of Staff performing Processes, and vice versa the Group of Staff performing those Processes reflects the Activity.
+In other words, the Activity is determined by the existence of a Group of Staff performing Processes relevant to that Activity, and vice versa the Group of Staff performing those Processes reflects the Activity.
 As such, above properties of a Group can be omitted and one can refer to the Activity.
 The details for Activity and Group can thus effectively be merged.
 Groups form the link between Activities and Staff.
 Therefore, the regular review of Groups implies regular review of Staff within the Group.

 ### Roles and Responsibilities
 Once Activities have been identified and Groups have been defined, Staff need to be made aware of what is expected of them within the Group.
 This is defined through Roles & Responsibilities which formalises the Role of the Staff within a Group and the Responsibilities assigned to that Role through *delegating* a.k.a. *delegation*.
 Roles & Responsibilities is thus a formalised structure composed of:
 - Delegating
-- Role
+- Roles
 - Responsibilities
 - Job Description
 - Other Roles

 #### Delegating
-Delegating is a key concept (strictly speaking it is a Framework) in the design of a Venture, defined as:
+Delegating is a key concept (strictly speaking a Definition) in the design of a Venture, defined as:
 1. The act by which a *Delegator* (mostly the Manager)
 2. gives *Responsibility* for *completion of a Process* to
 3. a suitable *Delegatee* (Staff), including